RL2-API/RL2.API/README.md

-# RL2-ModLoader-public
+# RL2-ModLoader
-A work in progreess Rogue Legacy mod loader and API
+A work-in-progress Rogue Legacy 2 mod loader and API